pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

 Now navigate to http://yourip.
 You should see a default nginx page.

 Now set up an nginx virtual host.
-This will allow nginx to serve pufferpanel.
+This will allow nginx to serve PufferPanel.
 Create and open a config file at /etc/nginx/sites-enabled/pufferpanel.conf

 .. code-block:: bash